scandum/fluxsort/README.md

 --------
 Fluxsort starts out with an analyzer that detects fully sorted arrays and sorts reverse order arrays using n comparisons.
 It also splits the array in 4 segments and obtains a measure of presortedness for each segment, switching to [quadsort](https://github.com/scandum/quadsort) if the segment is more than 50% ordered.

+While arguably not as adaptive as the bottom-up analyzer used by quadsort, a top-down analyzer works well because quicksort significantly benefits from sorting longer ranges.
+This approach results in more robust overall adaptivity as fluxsort cannot be tricked into performing less efficient partitions by small sorted runs.
+In addition, the analyzer will execute what could be considered a true top-down merge on the 4 segments.

+Increasing the segments from 4 to 16 is challenging due to register pressure.

 Partitioning
 ------------
 Partitioning is performed in a top-down manner similar to quicksort.
-Fluxsort obtains the pseudomedian of 9 for partitions smaller than 2024 elements, the pseudomedian of 25 if the array is smaller than 65536, and the median of 128, 256, or 512 otherwise, depending on array size.
+Fluxsort obtains the pseudomedian of 9 for partitions smaller than 2024 elements, the pseudomedian of 25 if the array is smaller than 65536, and the median of 128, 256, or 512 otherwise, making the pivot selection an approximation of the cubic root of the partition size.
 The median element obtained will be referred to as the pivot.
 Partitions that grow smaller than 24 elements are sorted with quadsort.

 After obtaining a pivot the array is parsed from start to end.
 Elements smaller than the pivot are copied in-place to the start of the array, elements greater than the pivot are copied to swap memory.
 The partitioning routine is called recursively on the two partitions in main and swap memory.